 Calming herself, Pepper felt the mindful void.

-DP occurs when the subject modified is unclear, leaving a dangling impression or meaning to the sentence.
+A dangling participle occurs when the subject modified is unclear, leaving a dangling impression or meaning to the sentence.
 Here’s an example:

 Running up the hill, the waterfall churned noisily for Pepper.